-Dress appropriately for an interview but remember to dress clean.
+Dress appropriately for your barista job interview but remember to dress clean.
 Clean and trim your fingernails.
 Men, trim your beards.
 Pull you hair back.
 Don’t wear too much cologne or perfume.
 Being clean, neat, and put together nicely can go a long way.

 3. Bring a Great Attitude